Yoshio Markino: Biography

 In 1922, he lectured on comparative philosophy and Western and Asian art theory at Magdalen College, Oxford.
 In 1923, he married the young French woman Marie Piron in Paris, and on the 18th of October they moved to New York.
 In 1924, his wife's sister came from Pittsburg to join them, and in May 1925 they moved to Boston.
 His work "The Plaza Hotel, New York City" (1924) was completed during this time.
 In Boston, Markino lectured on Eastern and Western philosophy, and on social issues, including racial discrimination, likely recounting many of his negative experiences in San Francisco during his first stay in America.
 He continued to have trouble selling his work, which prompted his return to London in 1927, while Marie stayed in America.
 Markino divorced Marie in September 1927, with the marriage ending on the grounds that it had never been consummated.
 Markino described the relationship as being 'like sister and brother'.
 On arrival in London, he found all his belongings that had been left with a Japanese resident of London had been sold.
 He managed to set up another exhibition and sell his watercolours, but due to his time away from the literary scene, he was regarded as outdated and started to live a bohemian lifestyle with English and Japanese friends from then on.

 At the outbreak of war with Germany in 1939, Markino continued to live in London.
 In that year, artworks belonging to the noted collector Kojirō Matsukata, including several paintings by Markino, were lost in a fire while in storage in London.
-Markino only finally returned to Japan in 1942 when England declared war on Japan and passage on the repatriation ship Tatsutamaru was arranged for the Japanese living in Britain at the time.
+Markino only finally returned to Japan in 1942 when England declared war on Japan and passage on the repatriation ship Tatsuta Maru was arranged for the Japanese living in Britain at the time.
 In December 1942, Markino travelled to China and stayed at the Japanese embassy in Nanjing.
 He returned to Japan in 1943 and close to the end of the war moved to Nikkō, then finally settling in Kamakura.

 In 1952, he met Carmen Blacker in Kamakura, who was studying ascetic Buddhism there.
 Blacker described Markino as walking up a set of temple steps, in 'a shirt covered in smears of blue and green paint ... a sketchbook in his hand' rambling for almost four hours in English and Japanese rushing up the steps out of breath aged 83 noting 'how happy he had been in London, and that he had never wanted to leave [as] he had so many friends, and was never tired of sketching the people and painting the mists.'

 Markino remained a devoted Anglophile for the rest of his years in Japan.
 In 1952 he attended a party at the British Embassy in Tokyo where he would gift the British diplomats with a copy of his Thames Embankment in Winter woodblock print.
 Markino died at the age of 87 on October 18 of a cerebral haemorrhage in Kamakura.